balos1/sundials/recent_changes.md

 A bug was fixed in the ARKODE stepper modules where the stop time may be passed after resetting the integrator.

-A bug was fixed in `IDASetJacTimesResFn` where the supplied function was used in the dense finite difference Jacobian computation rather than the finite difference Jacobian-vector product approximation.
+A bug was fixed in `IDASetJacTimesResFn` in IDAS where the supplied function was used in the dense finite difference Jacobian computation rather than the finite difference Jacobian-vector product approximation.

 A bug was fixed in the KINSOL Picard iteration where the value of